-These properties have a current Taxable Value of \$1.477 billion based on Miami-Dade County Property Appraiser data for 2021.
-When the Trust Fund for the proposed new CRA boundaries is established, the current Taxable Value, at that time, will be the Base Year for the CRA.
+These properties have a current Taxable Value of \$1.477 billion based on Miami-Dade County Property Appraiser data for 2020.
+When the Trust Fund for the new CRA is established, the relevant property tax values at that time will be used for CRA's Base Year.